-This article discusses node placement and scaling for Datto Access Points.
+This article discusses node placement and scaling for Open Mesh Access Points.

 Determining the placement and number of nodes needed

-The number of nodes you require depends on five factors:
+The number of nodes you require depends on the following factors:

-- How many walls and floors you need to penetrate with mesh.
+- the number of walls and floors you need to penetrate with mesh

-- The material of the walls and floors you need to penetrate.
+- the material comprising the walls and floors

-While every installation is different and the number of nodes you need will vary greatly with the factors above, in general, you shouldn't exceed these parameters when planning:
+While every installation is different, you shouldn't generally exceed these parameters when planning:

 |Device||Indoor range||Outdoor range||Max walls to penetrate|

-In CloudTrax, you'll be able to see the speed of each device and signal strength between devices (both of which decrease over distance and through walls and floors).
-Look for a signal strength (or “RSSI”) of at least 20, where 30+ is desirable.
-You can add, remove, or reposition nodes as needed at any time.
+In CloudTrax, you can see each device's speed and signal strength (both of which decrease over distance and through walls and floors).
+Look for signal strength (or RSSI) to be no higher than -65, where -30 to -50 is desirable.
+You can add, remove, or reposition nodes at any time.

-While we've tested more than 250 users on a single node in the lab, you should aim for no more than 20-50 users per node to give each user an optimal experience.
+For optimal user experience, aim for no more than 20-50 users per node.
 The maximum number of users will vary based on your network environment, ISP connection, and bandwidth to each client device.

 With any model, it is possible to overpower dense indoor networks.
 However, you can turn the transmit power down through CloudTrax if you experience symptoms such as interference or dropped connections.
 Setting TX Power to 19 or 21 dBm typically resolves these issues.

-Here are some guidelines to help plan how many nodes are needed for your installation.
+Here are some guidelines to help plan how many nodes you need for your installation.

 Small and medium-sized businesses: One well-placed node can usually cover a small retail shop.
 For larger spaces, use the numbers in the table above to plan the number of access points based on the number of walls to penetrate.

-Gateway Users on mesh networks will lose half—or more—of their maximum speed for every hop they are away from a gateway.
-Therefore, you want to place the gateway(s) as central to the area you want to cover as possible.
-As you can see below, forcing traffic through too many hops quickly leads to very slow network speeds.
+Gateway users on mesh networks will lose half (or more) of their maximum speed for every hop away from the gateway.
+As a best practice, place the gateways as central to the coverage area as possible.

-By moving the gateway from one end to the center, as shown below, you can improve the maximum potential speed on the outer reaches of the network by a multiple of four.
+By moving the gateway from one end to the center, you can improve the maximum potential speed on the outer reaches of the network by a multiple of four.

-If most of your repeaters have a direct (or single “hop”) connection to the gateway, their speed is maximized.
-The easiest way to accomplish this, is to put your DSL/cable/fibre connection as close to the middle of the area you want to cover as possible.
+Since your repeaters' speed will operate at maximum speed if they have a direct (or single-hop) connection to the gateway, put your DSL/cable/fiber connection as close to the middle of the coverage area as possible.

 Scaling your network